Lawful Development Certificates

 This type of certificate provides legal proof that for example, an existing use of land, some development that has already taken place, or some activity being carried out in breach of a planning condition, is lawful for planning purposes.
 For example, an extension that was built without planning permission has now become lawful due to the amount of time that has lapsed since it was built.

-You can apply for a Lawful Development Certificate on the government's Planning Portal website .
+You can apply for a Lawful Development Certificate: Existing Use or Development on the government's Planning Portal website .
 Select 'Lawful Development Certificate: Existing Use' as the application type.

 There is more information on Lawful Development Certificates on the GOV.UK website.